marwan116/blog/pages/posts/flaky_tests.md

 - [External factors](#external-factors)
     - [Network](#network)

+## Definition of flaky tests
+A flaky tests as defined by [pytest](https://docs.pytest.org/en/6.2.x/flaky.html) is one that exhibits intermittent or sporadic failure, that seems to have non-deterministic behaviour.
+Sometimes it passes, sometimes it fails, and it’s not clear why.

 ## Intra-Test Flakiness
-Intra-test means the flakiness stems from how a given test is implemented, not due to the interference of other tests nor due to the interference of external factors like the network or the file system.
+We will begin by discussing intra-test flakiness.
+This type of flakiness stems from how the test is implemented.
+It is not due to interference from other tests or from external factors, such as network or file system disturbances.

 ### Concurrency - The GIL won't save you